 A Season Of Fun In The Forest

-It’s time to grab your calendar and start planning for a fun 2018.
-Wake Forest has several exciting events planned that are guaranteed to help you stay engaged and active, while kicking off a new year.
-From carnivals and musical performances to street festivals and community celebrations, everyone is sure to find an event to enjoy.
+The new year has arrived, and that means it’s time to start filling your 2020 calendar!
+The Town of Wake Forest offers several exciting events guaranteed to help you stay engaged and active, while kicking off the new year.
+From carnivals and musical performances to street festivals and community celebrations, everyone is sure to find one or more events they can enjoy.

 Martin Luther King, Jr. Community Celebration